NBIK15006U Advanced Cell Biology

 - Type of assessment

-NB: If the exam is held at the ITX, the ITX will provide computers.
+NB: If the exam is held at the ITX, the assignment must be handed in electronically.
+The ITX will provide computers.
 Private computers, tablets or mobile phones CANNOT be brought along to the exam.
 Books and notes can be brought on paper or saved on a USB key.

 - Marking scale